Huntsville Young Professionals

 3.2.
 Qualification requirements of BoD Members: Each BoD member is a YP who resides in the greater Huntsville area who has been voted and confirmed by majority vote by the BoD.
 Further information regarding nominations and elections of BoD members is addressed in Articles 5.1, 5.2, 5.3, and 5.4.

 3.3.
-HYP Calendar Year: The HYP calendar year begins on May 1st and ends the following April 30th.
+HYP Fiscal Year: The HYP fiscal year begins on May 1st and ends the following April 30th.

 3.4.
-Term of Board Position: Each BoD member will hold their position for at least a two-year term unless (i) the BoD member requests to leave the position early or (ii) is removed from the BoD (Article 3.6).
-Regardless of when a BoD member joins, a two-year term is completed at the end of two HYP calendar years (i.e. if a BoD member joins October 1st 2018, the end of their first term would be April 30th, 2020).
+Term of Board Position: Each BoD member will hold their position for at least a two HYP Calendar Year term unless (i) the BoD member requests to leave the position early or (ii) is removed from the BoD (Article 3.6).
+Regardless of when a BoD member joins, a two-year term is completed at the end of two HYP fiscal years (i.e. if a BoD member joins October 1st, 2018, the end of their first term would be April 30th, 2020).
 There are no term limits for being a member of the BoD.
 If a BoD member ages out of the YP definition during their term, they may complete their full board term.
-If the BoD member wishes to remain on the BoD, the President can call a vote on that BoD member serving additional terms.
+If the aged-out BoD member wishes to serve another term on the BoD, the President shall call a vote.

-3.6.
+3.7.
 Attendance Requirements: BoD members must meet the attendance requirements listed below (3.6.1 - 3.6.4).
-Special situations (pandemics, family emergencies, work assignments, etc.) regarding attendance will be evaluated on a case-by-case basis by the Executive Officers.
+Special situations, (inclement weather, pandemics, family emergencies, work assignments, etc.), regarding attendance will be evaluated on a case-by-case basis by the Executive Officers.
 Special situations should be communicated to the Executive Board as soon as possible.

-3.6.1.
+3.7.1.
 Event Attendance: Event attendance is participating in an event for greater than two-thirds (⅔) of the total event time.
-If a BoD member fails to attend an event for any two months during the HYP calendar year (Article 3.3), they will be placed on probation for up to 45 calendar days.
+If a BoD member fails to attend an event for any two months during the HYP fiscal year (Article 3.3), they will be placed on probation for up to 45 calendar days.
 Board meetings, special topic meetings, and team building exercises do not count for event credit.
 The President can waive event attendance required for the following month at the monthly board meeting. (i.e. December’s attendance can be waived at the November board meeting.)
-Special situations (pandemics, family emergencies, work assignments, etc.) regarding event attendance will be evaluated on a case-by-case basis by the Executive Officers.
+Special situations (inclement weather, pandemics, family emergencies, work assignments, etc.) regarding event attendance will be evaluated on a case-by-case basis by the Executive Officers.

-3.6.2.
-BoD Meeting Attendance: BoD meeting attendance is participating in a BoD meeting for greater than two-thirds (⅔) of the total meeting time.
-If a BoD member fails to attend a BoD meeting for any four months during the HYP calendar year (Article 3.3), they will be placed on probation for up to 45 calendar days.
-Special topic meetings and team building exercises do not count for meeting credit (Article 6.2)
+3.7.2 BoD Meeting Attendance: BoD meeting attendance is participating in a BoD meeting for greater than two-thirds (⅔) of the total meeting time.
+Each BoD member is afforded two Unexcused absences and two Excused absences, equivalent to four total absences during the fiscal year.
+“Excused Absences” are determined according to the President’s discretion.
+If a BoD member fails to meet this attendance requirement, they will be placed on probation for up to 45 calendar days (Article 3.3).
+Special topic meetings and team building exercises do not count for meeting credit.
+(Article 6.2)

-3.6.3.
-Retreat Attendance: Attendance at the annual BoD retreat is mandatory.
-Returning BoD members who do not attend the retreat will be placed on probation for up to 45 days.
+3.7.3.
+Retreat Attendance: Attendance at the annual BoD retreat is mandatory for the full duration of the retreat.
+BoD members who do not attend the retreat will be placed on probation for up to 45 calendar days.

-3.6.4.
-Annual Planning Meeting Attendance: Attendance at the annual planning meeting is mandatory.
-BoD members who do not attend the annual planning meeting will be placed on probation for up to 45 days.
+3.7.4.
+Annual Planning Meeting Attendance: Attendance at the annual planning meeting is mandatory for the full duration of the meeting.
+BoD members who do not attend the annual planning meeting will be placed on probation for up to 45 calendar days.

-3.7.
+3.8.
 Probation: During probation, the BoD member is considered a non-voting BoD member.
-During a probationary period (Article 3.5 and 3.6), a vote by the BoD will be held, which will result in the removal or reinstatement of the individual on probation.
-During probation, the New Recruit is considered a non-BoD member.
+During a probationary period (Article 3.6 and 3.7), a vote by the BoD will be held, which will result in the removal or reinstatement of the individual on probation.
+During probation, a New Recruit is considered a non-BoD member.

 4.1.
 President: The President will be considered the Chief Executive Officer (CEO) of HYP and will preside over BoD meetings, unless unable to perform their duties.
 In the event that the President cannot preside over a BoD meeting, the power is delegated to the Vice President.
 The President will manage the business of HYP and oversee all orders and resolutions of the BoD.
 The President will have the duties of supervision and management as needed.
 The President is a non-voting board member unless in the event of a tied vote.